donnybrilliant/terminal.sh/GAMEPLAY.md

 ### Mid Game

-1. **Explore nested networks:**
+1. **Explore nested networks (Server Hopping):**
-   - SSH into exploited servers
+   - Connect to exploited servers using `connect`, `ssh`, `telnet`, or `ftp`
-   - Scan their local networks
+   - Scan their local networks to find internal servers
-   - Find more targets
+   - Exploit and connect to internal servers for deeper access
+   - Note: Internal servers may have weaker security but contain valuable data

 2. **Upgrade your tools:**
    - Look for patches in shops